HeatherAn/recommended-coding-practices/08-Using-Git-For-The-First-Time.md

 - If you want to make sure you have the right **origin**, you can check the defined remotes by typing `git remote –v`.

-- Keep in mind **origin** is the alias with which your device refers to the *remote* Github repository for that *local* repository.
+- Keep in mind **origin** is the alias with which your "local Git" refers to the *remote* Github repository for that *local* repository.
 In principle, you can change this alias, but you are advised not to (especially when learning how to use Git).
 During this Wiki we will stick to the **origin** and **main** aliases only.

 __________________________